How to Convert Figma to Code: React, HTML, Vue, and JS

 function isValidEmail(email) {

-return /\S+@\S+\.\S+/.test(email);
+return /S+@S+.S+/.test(email);

 }

-Testing and Debugging HTML/CSS/JS
+Step 4: Testing and Debugging HTML/CSS/JS

 Test your web pages across different browsers (Chrome, Firefox, Safari, Edge, etc.) and devices (desktops, tablets, smartphones) to ensure consistent rendering and functionality.
-Now use developer tools to debug layout issues, JavaScript errors, or CSS inconsistencies.

 Also Check: Top WordPress Debugging Tools for Troubleshooting

-Final Touches and Optimization
+Step 5: Final Touches and Optimization

-Converting Figma to Vue Code
+4 Steps to Convert Figma to Vue Code

 The key steps are:

-Setting Up Vue Project
+Step 1: Setting Up the Vue Project

 Begin by creating a new Vue project using Vue CLI, a powerful tool that simplifies Vue.js development.
 This sets up the foundational structure needed to integrate your Figma designs into Vue components.
+Like this:

 # Create a new Vue project using Vue CLI